-Courses completed at another accredited college, university or technical institute.
+Courses completed at a recognized accredited post-secondary institution with a minimum passing grade will be evaluated for transfer equivalency.
 Although the course may not apply to the student's current program of study, it may be used to determine eligibility to register in a particular course (prerequisite checking) and/or admission requirements.
 In addition, course equivalencies may be used in a degree audit to determine transfer credit for a student's current program or used to perform hypothetical scenarios.